 This grid was created based on these principles, and I’ve reproduced it in the classic Life Your Way style for you!
 Take some time to think about the things on your to-do list and classify them according to urgency and importance:

 The printable time management sheet is divided into four sections.

 - Important but not urgent: Planning, relationships, projects, opportunities

 - Urgent but not important: Interruptions, distractions, spills, messes

 - Not urgent and not important: Time wasters, busy work, some recreation

 For example, taking the trash to the curb may be an urgent task because the trash man comes at a scheduled time, but it’s not ultimately an important task.
-It still needs to be done, of course, but you need to make sure that your not spending all of your time on urgent-but-not-important tasks while the truly important tasks are being left undone.
+It still needs to be done, of course, but you need to make sure that you’re not spending all of your time on urgent-but-not-important tasks while the truly important tasks are being left undone.

 On the other hand, rocking a fussy baby could be classified as urgent and important.
 It’s time sensitive, and you’re also meeting the needs on your children.

 But there’s a third category, the important-but-not-urgent tasks, that usually lay the foundation for future goals and accomplishments.
 These are the tasks that usually get pushed to the side, but — not to sound cliche — they’re often the most important.
 These include working toward personal and business goals as well as investing in relationships.